Donbas: Environmental problems

 Additionally, several chemical waste-disposal sites in the Donbas have not been maintained, and pose a constant threat to the environment.
 One unusual threat is the result of the Soviet-era 1979 project to test experimental nuclear mining in Yenakiieve.
-For example, on 16 September 1979, at the Yunkom Mine, known today as the Young Communard mine in Yenakiyeve, a 300kt nuclear test explosion was conducted at 900m to free methane gas or to degasified coal seams into a sandstone oval dome known as the Klivazh [Rift] Site so that methane would not pose a hazard or threat to life.
+For example, on 16 September 1979, at the Yunkom coal mine, known today as the Young Communard mine in Yenakiyeve, a 300kt nuclear test explosion was conducted at 900m to free methane gas or to degasified coal seams into a sandstone oval dome known as the Klivazh [Rift] Site so that methane would not pose a hazard or threat to life.
 Before Glasnost, no miners were informed of the presence of radioactivity at the mine, however.

-Gross regional product
+Culture and religion

-The Gross regional product of Donbas was ₴250 billion (7.0 billion EUR) in 2020.
-Donbas in 2020 generated around 6% of Ukraine GDP.
+Sviatohirsk (lit.
+'Holy Mountain City') is the main religious sanctuary of the region.
+The Sviatohirsk Lavra is located near the city.
+The monastery was restored following the dissolution of the Soviet Union and the independence of Ukraine.
+In 2004 the monastery was granted the status of lavra.
+In 1997 area around the monastery was turned into the Holy Mountains National Nature Park.